 If you’ve been considering getting into tennis but haven’t because you thought it was too expensive, then this article will bring you good news.
 It’s true that there are some pretty pricey racquets out on the market these days but if you’re a beginner, you can still hit the courts with a quality racquet that won’t break the bank.

 The key is to find that sweet spot between price and quality.
 Sure you can run out and buy a racquet for under $50.
 The problem is that it may not last long and you won’t enjoy playing with it.

 You can also throw a few hundred bucks at a fancy racquet with all the bells and whistles but at this point, is that really what you need?

 That’s a lot of money to spend on a piece of equipment that may or may not fit your style of play, especially if you’re still learning the game.

 It’s actually ok if you feel a little bit overwhelmed.
 Not all racquets are created equal.
 Some help to give you more power, while others give you more control.
-There are different lengths, different sized grips and a number of different shaped heads.
+There are different lengths, different grips sizes, and a number of different shapes for racquet heads.